-The 'Mona Lisa' Was Smeared With Cake As a Mark of Protest
+The ‘Mona Lisa’ Was Smeared With Cake As a Mark of Protest

 Even in the current case, the message seems to be of inaction over a looming threat.
 “Think of the earth, people are destroying the earth,” the man seemingly said.

 A natural question to ask here is: is there any substance in drawing attention to causes by way of desecrating art?
-To be fair, climate change is an issue that threatens human survival, and “climate movements will continue to build in hyper-local regions more frequently, and speaking about climate change will become more important — even glamorous in urban spaces,” as activist Tamseel Hussain told The Swaddle.
+To be fair, climate change is an issue that threatens human survival, and “climate movements will continue to build in hyper-local regions more frequently, and speaking about climate change will becomemore important — even glamorous in urban spaces,” as sustainable entrepreneur Tamseel Hussain told The Swaddle.

 Some would argue it dissolves the message of the protest in bluster, taking away focus from the issue.
 Anti-war activists opposed the actions of the man who ruined the Guernica, just like some detractors right now find the cake-smashing incident a disservice to the climate awareness messaging.
 The incident does make headlines owing to its sensationalist nature, but also, any vandalism that is directed at a cultural monolith tends to ruffle people’s sensibilities.
 The incident is talked about not to lament climate change, but to ridicule the man in a wig, smearing the Mona Lisa smile with decadent cake.

 What’s also of note here is the subject matter of public disgruntlement: what makes the Mona Lisa — an artwork just over 2.5 feet tall and under 2 feet wide — a fertile canvas of frequent vandalism?
 One reason could have to do with Mona Lisa’s celebrity-like status in much of modern memory.
 This is a celebrity closely interlinked with a nation’s cultural integrity and even its prestige in the world.
 Any expression of dissent can easily hang its hat on the painting to attract people’s attention.
 It is similar to how people would deride famous celebrities closely associated with a bigoted government’s politics or those espousing their message.
-Mona Lisa is not doing either by active choice; it is the placement of the portrait in a national heritage site that makes it an unwitting token of the global and national status quo.
+Mona Lisa is not doing either by active choice; it is the placement of the portrait in a national heritage site that makes it an unwitting token of theglobal and national status quo.
 It is one of the most famous faces in the world, one that could also be a transmitter of any act of protest.

 Moreover, the air of mystery that first found space back in the 19th century continues to draw speculation around the origin story of Mona Lisa.
 There are many good paintings found in several pockets of the world, but there’s only one Mona Lisa with a history at once known and unknown.
-The French writer Théophile Gautier described her as a “strange being…her gaze promising unknown pleasures,” while others went on about her perfidious lips and enchanting smile.
+The French writer Théophile Gautierdescribed her as a “strange being…her gaze promising unknown pleasures,” while others went on about her perfidious lips and enchanting smile.
 The English author Walter Pater called her a vampire who “has been dead many times, and learned the secrets of the grave.”

 The mystique makes the act of vandalism more gripping and astonishing; how could one desecrate this iconic painting, a celebrated writer, and by extension, millions of people who find emotional and artistic meaning in the colors?